 Clean out bird boxes and put food out for the birds.
 If you’re using fat or suet balls, do make sure you remove any plastic netting before positioning them the garden, as the netting can get tangled around the birds’ tongues, resulting in injury or a painful death for the bird.
 Special feeders are available, or you can make your own with half a coconut and some twine.
 Regularly clean bird feeders and bird baths; always do this outside wearing gloves, and using separate cleaning utensils.

-If you’re going to lift your Dahlias, if they have been blackened by the frost, then now is the time to do it.
+If you’re going to lift your Dahlias this winter, if your plants have been blackened by the frost, then now is the time to do it.
 Lift your plants on a dry day, storing them in a tray of peat-free compost or sand, positioned in a dry, cool, frost-free place.

 Check stakes and ties on trees, removing any ties that are too tight or have weathered, and replace as necessary.

-Regularly clear leaves from lawns and around plants, remove worm casts from lawns.
-In sheltered areas of the garden leave piles of leaves for hibernating animals like hedgehogs.
+Regularly clear leaves from lawns and remove worm casts from lawns.
+In sheltered areas of the garden, leave piles of leaves for hibernating animals like hedgehogs.

 Cut back Asparagus foliage to the ground, remove and burn the foliage to help prevent any Asparagus Beetles over-wintering.
 Thoroughly weed the bed, and then apply a mulch of well-rotted manure or garden compost.

 Carefully hoe areas where spring bulbs are planted, this will help keep the weeds in check.
 Once the bulbs start emerging this will be harder to do, so it’s worth spending a few minutes on this now, to save yourself unnecessary time and energy weeding in the future!